klojang4j/klojang-check/README.md

 ## Performance

-No one is going to use a library just to check things that aren't even related to their business logic. <i>Klojang Check</i> incurs practically zero overhead.
+No one is going to use a library just to check things that aren't even related to their business logic if it hogs their CPU. <i>Klojang Check</i> incurs practically zero overhead.
 That's because it doesn't really _do stuff_.
 As mentioned, it only provides a set of syntactical constructs that make precondition validation more concise.
 Of course, if a value needs to be in a `Map` before it even makes sense to continue with the rest of a computation, you will have to do the lookup.
 There's no two ways around it. <i>Klojang Check</i> just lets you express this fact more elegantly:

 ```java
 Check.that(value).is(keyIn(), map);
 ```

-The latest **JMH test results** can be found **[here](https://github.com/klojang4j/klojang-check-jmh)**.
+The latest **JMH benchmarks** can be found **[here](https://github.com/klojang4j/klojang-check-jmh)**.

 ## Usage